josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 </CalloutPlusQuote>

 React solved many of these problems, yes.
-But it didn't do so by being a marvel of modern engineering, so much as simply coming up with a good way to manage and share state, make data reactive, abstract complexity, and enable developers to share the same programming patterns.
+But it didn't do so by being a marvel of modern engineering, so much as simply coming up with a good way to manage and share state, make data reactive, abstract complexity, and enable developers to share the same programming patterns without conflicts or overrides.

-React wasn't the best, only, or even _first_ way to solve frontend scalability; it's just one of many possible versions of the same paradigm.
+React wasn't the best, only, or even _first_ solution to frontend scalability; it's just one of many possible versions of the same paradigm.

 (It also happens to be among the oldest.)

 How do I know this?
 Because a plethora of benchmark tests have been run, with publicly available results, comparing the performance of React to every other frontend framework at scale.
 (I'm not linking to any here, because they're readily available online.)
-They all confirm that just about every other option in the frontend space does as well or better than React—and in many cases, _significantly_ better.
+They all confirm that just about every other option in the frontend space does as well or better than React—and in many cases, _dramatically_ better.

 <SideNote>